cockroachdb/docs/v22.2/alter-backup-schedule.md

 ### Apply different options to scheduled backups

 You can modify the behavior of your backup schedule and the backup jobs with `SET SCHEDULE OPTION` and `SET WITH`.
-See the [Schedule options](#schedule-options) table and the [Backup options](#backup-options) table for a list and detail on the available options.
+See the [Schedule options](#schedule-options) table and the [Backup options](#backup-options) table for a list of the available options.

 This statement changes the default `wait` value for the `on_previous_running` schedule option to `start`.
 If a previous backup started by the schedule is still running, the scheduled job will now start the new backup anyway, rather than waiting.
 The backup option [`incremental_location`](take-full-and-incremental-backups.html#incremental-backups-with-explicitly-specified-destinations) modifies the storage location for incremental backups: